top of page

 Why Living Donation Matters

 A kidney transplant wouldn’t just save my life.
-I would give my life back to me.
+It would give me my life back.

 What You Should Know